Insect-inspired Visual Point-goal Navigation: Introduction

-In some of these MB models, route following has been combined with (non-visual) obstacle avoidance to improve robustness.
-An agent can be first guided along a route once and thus implicitly learns a route that avoids obstacles (the `teach and repeat' task in robot navigation) \cite{yihe2025insect}.
-Or, an agent can perform visual route learning during its initial homing attempt that does not rely on vision, but guided by PI and obstacle avoidance \citep{baddeley2012model}.
-Although this implementation combines the functions of CX and MB, there is a hard switch from the first traversal (using CX for homing and MB for visual learning) to subsequent traversals (using MB only for visual route following).
-Recently, several existing models explore more organic integration of CX and MB circuits, demonstrating emergent behaviours of such agents, e.g., automatic switch from PI to visual homing when displaced to an arbitrary position, maintaining goal approaching locomotion when target object is temporarily obscured or removed \cite{sun2020decentralised, goulard2023emergent}.
-However, all these models have an initial training phase and, consequently, do not address how a `correct' route is formed in the first place.
-This question was more thoroughly studied in \cite{freas2017learning, freas2019terrestrial, clement2024latent, freas2025visual}.
-In particular, \cite{clement2024latent} explicitly demonstrated `ants learn \textit{continuously} the routes ... in one trial' by behavioural experiments and emulated the continuous learning and navigating of ants with the first-ever computational (non-neural) model with no prior training.
+Several existing models integrate the CX and the MB.
+The agents of \citet{baddeley2012model, amin2025ant} perform homing relying only on (non-visual) PI and obstacle avoidance in its first attempt and switch to visual route following in subsequent trials. \citet{sun2020decentralised, goulard2023emergent} have explored more organic integration of the two circuits, demonstrating emergent behaviours, e.g., automatic switch from PI to visual homing when the embodied model is displaced to an arbitrary position, maintaining goal approaching locomotion when target object is temporarily obscured or removed.
+However, all these integrative models have an initial phase dedicated to training, implicitly assuming the optimality of the training route(s), and, consequently, do not address how such routes are \textit{formed} at the first place or \textit{refined} after the initial training phase.
+These questions have been thoroughly studied in behavioural experiments \citep{freas2017learning, freas2019terrestrial, clement2024latent, freas2025visual}.
+In particular, \citet{clement2024latent} explicitly demonstrated `ants learn \textit{continuously} the routes they travel' and provided a high-level model of how this might occur, but without addressing the neural implementation.